Need Writing Help? Try A Free Grammarly Account:

 Grammarly takes the guesswork out of the editing & proofreading process.
-This means that your emails, Facebook Posts, and general email use will now have an extra level of grammatical review.
+This means that your emails, Facebook posts, and general email use will now have an extra level of grammatical review.

 I write in Microsoft Word and then transfer my blog posts to WordPress.
 Keep in mind, I’ve typically reviewed them 5-10 times minimum before adding them to an internet-based platform that has Grammarly installed.
-It is a simple extension that works on any browser.

 For example, when I uploaded this post, I still had 14 errors.

 I was particularly careful with this post too because of the subject matter.
 Grammarly still caught tons of my mistakes.

 I’m currently using the Grammarly Free Account that scans for 100 of the most common errors.
 The Grammarly Premier scans for 250 errors and can be used directly with Microsoft Office.